isabella232/scope-services/walk-through.rst

 Exec
 ----

-With the  Exec service it's possible to submit any Opera UI command.
+With the Exec service it is possible to submit any Opera UI command.
 Select "Exec" in the "Service List".
 That will display the available commands and events for that service.
 To get the available UI commands select "GetActioInfoList" in the "Command List".
 That will display an overview of the selected command ``Command GetActionInfoList``.
 The definition of the argument of the command  is:

 .. code-block:: c